moseswmwong/Celebrity-Identification-Neural-Network/README.md

 ## Preparations

-1. Download all files from this repository
+1. Download all files from this repository.

-2. Download trained model file [my_model-100epochs.h5](https://www.dropbox.com/s/x2ck81r3lokeq57/my_model-100epochs.h5?dl=0), and store it the same directory of this repository
+2. Download trained model file [my_model-100epochs.h5](https://www.dropbox.com/s/x2ck81r3lokeq57/my_model-100epochs.h5?dl=0), and store it the same directory of this repository.
+Modify the source code to use this model file, it can be easily found with the iPython Notebook file.

-3. Creates a subfolder name "localtest-celebrity"
+3. Creates a subfolder name "localtest-celebrity".

 ## Running the inference engine